Collections

-Established from Fontane’s literary estate, the Theodor Fontane Archive commands over a comprehensive inventory of manuscripts, documents and realia.
+Established from Fontane’s literary estate, the Theodor Fontane Archive has a comprehensive collection of manuscripts, documents and realia.
 It has been continuously augmented through acquisitions and expanded through reception testimonials.
-Moreover we command over a continuously expanding library with nearly all literature from and to Fontane.
-Collections, loans as well as estates and pre-death estates out of Fontane’s social sphere and significant Fontane researchers round out our inventory.
+Moreover we maintain a continuously expanding library with nearly all literature by and about Fontane.
+Collections, loans as well as estates and bequests out of Fontane’s social sphere and important Fontane researchers complete our holdings.

-The entire holdings are accessible, in conjunction with our user services, for research purposes.
-Moreover, we will be making the completely digitized inventory of manuscripts successively available in our digital manuscript collection.
-Research of primary and secondary literature from and about Fontane is possible with the online Fontane bibliography from Wolfgang Rasch.
+All holdings are available to you within the framework of our user services, for research purposes.
+Moreover, we will be making the completely digitized inventory of manuscripts gradually available in our Digital Collection of manuscripts.
+The research of primary and secondary literature by and about Fontane is possible with the Fontane Bibliography Online by Wolfgang Rasch.

 Manuscripts

-The archive‘s collection of manuscripts springs from Theodor Fontane’s estate, to the extent that Brandenburg’s provincial government (Brandenburgische Provinzialverwaltung) could acquire it in 1935.
-It encompasses working manuscripts, records, as well as life testimonies, like journals and housekeeping books.
-It further contains the world’s most comprehensive collection of letters to and from Fontane including numerous circuitous letters (Umkreisbriefe) from his milieu.
-Additionally, we possess some 12,000 pages of transcripts and copies of partially lost manuscripts.
+The archive’s collection of manuscripts originated from Theodor Fontane’s estate, insofar as it could be acquired by the »Brandenburgische Provinzialverwaltung« in 1935.
+It includes manuscripts of works, records, and life testimonies, such as diaries and household books.
+It further contains the world’s most comprehensive collection of letters by and to Fontane, including numerous »Umkreisbriefe« (circuitous letters) from his milieu.
+Additionally, we possess some 12,000 pages of transcripts and copies of manuscripts, some of whose originals have disappeared.

 Library

-The Theodor Fontane Archive’s collection Areas encompasses all editions of Theodor Fontane’s work, translations, filmizations and musical renderings of the works, reception testimonies, as well as the entire research literature to Fontane and his work.
-Besides monographs, anthologies, essays and dissertations, we collect grey literature such as off prints, society notes, institutional documents, private prints, scripts, unpublished research articles etc.
+The collection profile of the library of the Theodor Fontane Archive includes all editions of Theodor Fontane’s works, translations, film adaptations and musical renderings of the works, reception testimonies as well as all research literature on Fontane and his work.
+In addition to monographs, anthologies, essays, and dissertations, we also collect gray literature such as offprints, association notices, institute publications, private prints, scipts, TV and radio manuscripts, unpublished research papers, and so on.

 Fontane Bibliography Online